intelligent-bee/Sino_BFmap/readme.md

 * Please run "pip install -r `requirements_analysis.txt`" to install the dependencies before executing any Python file.
 * Please download the [**example dataset (Jiaxing City)**](https://duke.box.com/s/hjnwgccyzo13ha4u4d82k6ye41qxo3sz) to `./input_data`.
-* The deployment guide for running these three parts is provided below:
+* The deployment guide for running these three parts is provided below.

 ## Facility accessibility
-The code for calculating the accessibility of healthcare, education, and public service resources
+The code for calculating the accessibility of healthcare, education, and public service facilities
-* **To conduct the accessibility analysis, follow these steps:**
+* **To conduct the analysis, follow these steps:**

 1. Assign speeds to the OSM road network and convert to raster
     ```bash